A guide to vendor liability insurance requirements

 Business owner's policy

-A business owner’s policy (BOP) combines general liability and commercial property insurance under one policy, usually at a savings.
+A business owner’s policy (BOP) combines commercial general liability and commercial property insurance under one policy, usually at a savings.
 It covers third-party lawsuits from customer accidents and damage to your property, such as fire and burglaries.

 Product liability insurance